HS-2902 FLOORPLAN

 Gas or Diesel

-Gasoline, on the other end, is an affordable option.
+Gasoline, on the other hand, is an affordable option.
 The fuel and the engine both cost less.
 Gasoline engines are also highly capable of carrying and pulling massive weights.
 So the choice entirely depends on your preference.

 Just keep the much-needed compatibility of your truck and the camper bed in mind while you pick one.